-The Company has an option agreement to purchase a 100% interest in the central 900 hectares claims of the Salamandra project, subject to a Net Smelter Return royalty of 2%, by making option payments over a period of five years totaling US\$500,000.
-The project area was expanded through staking of additional claims to a total of 2,778 hectares, and is located in Durango State, 35 km northeast of the city of Durango, with good access via paved and gravel roads.
+The Company has an option agreement to purchase a 100% interest in the central 900 hectares of claims comprising the Salamandra project, subject to an NSR of 2%, by making option payments over a period of five years totaling US\$500,000.
+The project area was expanded through staking of additional claims, including a large surrounding claim from the Victoria claims to a total of 14,881 hectares, and is located in Durango State, 35 km northeast of the city of Durango, with good access via paved and gravel roads.
 The Company has completed a 3-Dimensional Induced Polarization geophysical survey, geological mapping and surface sampling programs, and 12 diamond drill holes for a total of 3,595 metres.
 Eleven out of the twelve drill holes intersected zinc-silver mineralized zones with higher grade silver and zinc intercepts of 2.40 metres to 11.60 metres with zinc grades between 0.55% and 12.00% and silver grades between 4 g/t and 102 g/t, within wider mineralized sections of 20 - 45 metres in width grading from 0.32% -1.08% zinc and 2 g/t - 45 g/t silver.
 The mineralized zones identified to date appear to be part of a potentially large mineralized system, which is open along strike and to depth, only a small part of which has been explored to date.

 In March 2008, the Company entered into an Option and Joint Venture Agreement with Blackcomb Minerals Inc. providing for Blackcomb to earn a 60% interest in the Salamandra and Victoria projects against exploration expenditures of US\$7 million and cash payments of US\$375,000 over a period of 6 years.
 The agreement required a minimum expenditure of US\$1 million in the first year.
 Blackcomb Minerals did not fulfill the first year expenditure requirement, and the agreement was terminated in March 2009.
-Total expenditures on the Salamandra project during the period were \$4,281 (1st half 2009 - \$16,382 with \$12,286 in expenditure recoveries received from Blackcomb Minerals).
+Total expenditures on the Salamandra project during the period were \$35,590 (9 months 2009 - \$22,334 with \$12,286 in expenditure recoveries received from Blackcomb Minerals).